-The Panther™ is designed for industrial applications, offering unparalleled performance in a compact desktop unit.
-It comes with the speed required for industrial integrated PAUT solutions with the most complete set of TFM imaging techniques, making it the ultimate tool for composite defect detection.
+The Panther™ 2 is designed for industrial applications, offering unparalleled performance in a compact desktop unit paired with an ultra-fast ethernet connection, an ideal solution for deployment in rough industrial environments where the instrument may be away from the acquisition computer.
+With the speed required for industrial integrated PAUT solutions, Panther 2 offers the most complete set of TFM imaging techniques, making it the ultimate tool for composite defect detection.

 - Sequential mode: This is a simple electronic scan for which a single small aperture is moved across the entire aperture of the probe.
 This is the most common mode of inspection used by all manufacturers to perform normal incidence inspections.

-- Super-fast mode: A single plane wave is sent into the part and an electronic scan is performed in reception thanks to the parallel architecture of the Panther.
+- Super-fast mode: A single plane wave is sent into the part and an electronic scan is performed in reception thanks to the parallel architecture of the Panther 2.